lorne-luo/open-commit/README.md

 [![Support Palestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/banner-project.svg)](https://github.com/Safouene1/support-palestine-banner)

-# geminicommit
+# opencommit

-**AI-Powered, Conventional Commit Messages with Google Gemini**
+**AI-Powered, Conventional Commit Messages with OpenAI-compatible APIs**

 ![Preview](./assets/Screenshot_20241112_103154.png)

-**geminicommit** helps you write clear, conventional, and meaningful Git commit messages automatically using Google Gemini AI.
+**opencommit** helps you write clear, conventional, and meaningful Git commit messages automatically using OpenAI-compatible AI providers.
 Save time, improve your commit history, and focus on what matters—your code.

 ---

 ## ✨ Features

-- **AI-Generated Commit Messages:** Let Gemini AI analyze your staged changes and suggest concise, descriptive commit messages.
+- **AI-Generated Commit Messages:** Let AI analyze your staged changes and suggest concise, descriptive commit messages.
-- **AI-Generated Pull Requests:** Use `gmc pr` to push your branch and open a GitHub pull request with a Gemini-generated conventional title (and body).
+- **AI-Generated Pull Requests:** Use `opencommit pr` to push your branch and open a GitHub pull request with an AI-generated conventional title (and body).
 - **Customizable Output:** Tailor the message style and structure to fit your workflow.
 - **Conventional Commits:** Ensures messages follow best practices for readability and automation.
 - **Cross-Platform:** Works on Linux, Windows, and macOS.